Reflections On The Muslim Reaction To Andrew Tate - MuslimMatters.org

 The truth of the matter is that both men and women are suffering in our communities, because we are part of a culture that is tearing men and women apart.
 We are a microcosm of bigger societal trends in the West.
 We will not heal and have healthy communities if we continue with these gender wars.
 But we will address this issue another day, inshaAllah.

 The emotions people are feeling about Andrew Tate are often involuntary.
 Someone may feel excitement or apprehension towards his conversion.
 There is nothing right or wrong about the initial emotion.
 However, we have to look inward and regulate our emotions correctly.
-If I am excited, can I calm down a bit, not anoint him Omar 2.0, and recognize Andrew Tate’s path to learning about Islam may be long, with ups and downs, and it may not be wise to put him on a pedestal until his lifestyle becomes more in line with Islam?
+If I am excited, can I calm down a bit, not anoint him Omar 2.0, and recognize that Andrew Tate’s path to learning about Islam may be long, with ups and downs, and it may not be wise to put him on a pedestal until his lifestyle becomes more in line with Islam?
 If I am apprehensive, can I calm down a bit, not say anything inappropriate, and have positive thoughts that Islam will transform his beliefs and behaviors?

 Answering to Allah